 Alarmed by the possible demise of Argao’s cultural heritage, concerned residents and some town officials joined hands to keep the weaving industry alive.

 At the forefront is the CTU – Argao campus, which provides technical knowledge and supervisory skill to help preserve, enhance and promote its weaving industry.
 It also housed the new 20 handloom weaving machines.

 By adopting a product development strategy, DTI regional director Asteria Caberte sees the weaving industry in Argao as a profitable enterprise that will help uplift the lives of the poor.

-Caberte said the growing interest in fashion clothing using “hablon” materials is expected to increase the demand of handwoven fabrics.
+Caberte expected the increasing interest in fashion clothing made from ‘hablon’ materials to boost the demand for handwoven fabrics.

-Aside from fashion products, “hablon” can also be used for making shoes, bags and other accessories.
+In addition to fashion products, ‘hablon’ can also serve for crafting shoes, bags, and other accessories.

-Last year, the works of fashion designer Dexter Alazas, using handwoven fabric outfits, were showcased in “Dalagang Argaoanon ug ang Hablon” beauty pageant.
+Last year, fashion designer Dexter Alazas showcased handwoven fabric outfits in the ‘Dalagang Argaoanon ug ang Hablon’ beauty pageant.